bzamanbd/widget_testing_using_own_mock_data/README.md

 Step 1: In 'test' directory create a test file named home_screen_test.dart

-Step 2: Create main function
+Step 2: Create main function of our app here again

 Step 3: In the main function call testWidgets method which is provided by the default flutter dev_dependencies called 'flutter_test'.

-Step 4: Create a smoke list of PostModel named smokePostList
+Step 4: Create our own smoke list of PostModel named smokePostList

 Step 5: Create a smoke future fetch method named fetchSmokePosts with Future.delayed() to wait and fetch the data of smokePostList